-At HARMAN's discretion a potential supplier may be requested to perform a self assessment according to HARMAN's audit procedure or applicable industry standards (e.g. VDA 6.3).
-The supplier provides a report of the observations and findings during the self assessment to HARMAN.
-In case of a subsequent HARMAN audit supplier's self assessment report will be used as a baseline document
+A potential supplier may be requested to perform a self-assessment according to HARMAN's audit procedure or applicable industry standards (e.g. VDA 6.3).
+The supplier provides a report of the observations and findings during the self-assessment to HARMAN.
+In case of a subsequent HARMAN audit supplier's self-assessment report will be used as a baseline document.